Accessing superannuation early

 Early access

-Access can be granted due to the following reasons outlined below.
+Access can be granted in the following circumstances.

 Compassionate grounds

-- pay for medical treatment for you or a dependent
+• Medical treatment or transport for you or a dependent.

-- make a payment on a loan to prevent you from losing your house
+• Payment on a loan to prevent you from losing your house.

-- modify your home or vehicle for the needs of you or a dependent because of a severe disability
+• Modification of your home or vehicle for the needs of you or a dependent because of a severe disability.

-- pay for expenses associated with a death, funeral or burial
+• Expenses associated with a death, funeral or burial.

 The amount of super you can access on compassionate grounds is limited to what is reasonably required.
 The amount is paid and taxed as a normal super lump sum.